kyleu/boilerplay/README.md

 The Play application communicates over a WebSocket to a pool of Akka actors managing connections.
 Serialization is handled by Play Json, and all database communication runs via postgres-async.
 Scala.js compiles the shared code and provides an in-browser component.

-Websocket communication is handled via Play and Akka.
+The index page opens a websocket connection for bidirectional communication, handled via Play and Akka.

+A GraphQL schema is provided, accessible in the administration section.

 ## Running the app